Ghost Towns of the Mojave

 Part 1 - Page 1

-My partners for the trip were to include Alan Patera, from Portland, Oregon and publisher of WESTERN PLACES Magazine; plus George Huxtable, a San Francisco Bay Area resident and President of the Death Valley Hikers Association, who was to accompany us for two days.
+My partners for the trip were Alan Patera, publisher of WESTERN PLACES Magazine; and George Huxtable, President of the Death Valley Hikers Association, who was to accompany us for two days.
 All of us were to come from our individual points of the compass and meet at Beatty, Nevada to begin our journey together.
 George would have to leave us after the weekend to return to his home and job, Alan and I would continue along our chosen path; each of us driving and living in our own vehicle.
 It was also to be my first truck-camping trip in a decade.

 Our itinerary was loose: hit a few eastern Death Valley ghost towns and historic sites near Beatty, after which we would cut across southern Nevada, then turn northward to enjoy a few ghost towns along the region delineated by the joint boundaries of Lincoln and Nye Counties, then finish up with a few ghost towns east of Tonopah.
 The ghost towns and historic sites we would eventually see included: